laravel-notification-channels/smsc-ru/README.md

 ...
 ```

-> If smsc.ru is not responding, you MUST set custom host WITH trailing slash
+> If you want use other host than `smsc.ru`, you MUST set custom host WITH trailing slash.

 ```
 // .env
 ...